trubyroid/audio-storage/README.md

 My Audio Storage
 ================
-In this project I made a server which contains all songs that user post to it.
+In this project I made a flask server which contains all songs that user post to it.
 Also it makes a list of uploaded songs.

 To run server enter this command: